Your reporting breaks the moment

 - Different teams show different numbers

-- Deadlines are at risk
+- Close, board, or audit deadlines are at risk

 - The person holding it together is gone